cpietsch/smb-vis/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ### About
-Based on data from the National Museums in Berlin, the visualization shows over 5000 selected objects from the holdings of the Alte Nationalgalerie and the Museum of European Cultures.
+Based on data from the Berlin State Museums, the visualization shows over 5000 selected objects from the holdings of the Alte Nationalgalerie and the Museum of European Cultures.
 The objects in the collection - from miniature paintings and photographs to everyday objects - come from the 19th century.

 In the cloud, the objects are algorithmically arranged according to image content and title information, so that similar objects are close to one another and different ones are further apart.
 For orientation purposes, the groupings are provided with keywords that were added manually.